 top of page

-An artisanal conversation with Muki Hasani, Founder and bespoke tailor of Muki Bespoke, Barcelona
+An artisanal conversation with Muki Hasani - Founder and bespoke tailor of Muki Bespoke, Barcelona

 Dear readers, while the latest edition of Pitti Uomo is just over about a month ago, as a classic menswear enthusiast, it’s quite understandable to get some inspiration and new ideas from there, and freshen up your wardrobe for the new season accordingly.
 When it comes to tailoring, I am keen on hearing from a skilled tailor’s point of view, as they are excel at creating those exquisite clothing that fits impeccably on one’s body, and, they also have such discerning eyes on what works for their clients, and even themselves, to achieve a sophisticated classic look, making an outfit that complementing one’s persona and style.
 Today, we are heading to Spain, to have a chat with one of the great bespoke tailor, Mr. Muki Hasani, the Founder/Tailor of his own atelier, Muki Bespoke, which based in Barcelona, Spain.